Ten Commandments of GIS

 Thou shalt specify the cellsize of thine rasters, and attend to

-default setting lest thy project founder in confusion.
+default settings lest thy project founder in confusion.

 Thou shalt pay attention to

-database field types, neither confusing integer with double nor double
+database field types, neither confusing short integer with float

-Document files after thy project has crashed, lest it crash upon thee yet
+Map Document file after thy project has crashed, lest it crash upon thee

 yea verily, thou shalt open a blank new map and add thine data to it,